RachaelMahon/TW/Notes.md

 Further Development

+I would change the programs start point so that a file could be handed in rather than hardcoded file name

+Make the program extendable for multiple plateaus

 I would add further prompts in Rover_Mission.rb so that the user can continue controlling the rover in the terminal, not just through the Instructions.txt as a one time thing